TCVE-Motors/Progetto-VEAI/README.md

 [Documentation](https://github.com/TCVE-Motors/Progetto-VEAI)

 # Manual
 The user manual and guide for vehicle interaction called "VEAImanuale" or "VEAImanuale.pptx" included in this folder is subject to copyright and is not released as part of the open source due to security issues such as the diffusion of fake copies of the document, which could lead the end user to incorrect and dangerous use of the vehicle.
-All rights reserved © 2024 TCVE Motors.

 # License
-Hardware: (General vehicle structure, electrical diagram and electronic configuration) [CERN-OHL-S V2] [ https://ohwr.org/cern_ohl_s_v2.txt ]
+Hardware: (General vehicle structure, electrical diagram and electronic configuration) [CERN-OHL-S V2](https://ohwr.org/cern_ohl_s_v2.txt)

-Software: (Files like "veai.ino" and "veaiGUI") [GNU GPL-3.0] [ https://www.gnu.org/licenses/gpl-3.0.html#license-text ]
+Software: (Files like "veai.ino" and "veaiGUI") [GNU GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html#license-text)

 # Attribution
 This project uses the following components: